nimbbl-tech/nimbbl_react_native_sample_app/SIMPLE_INTEGRATION_EXAMPLE.md

 const nimbblSDK = NimbblSDK.getSharedInstance();

-// Initialize with your config await nimbblSDK.initialize({
+// Initialize with your config (no credentials required) await nimbblSDK.initialize({
   environment: 'production', // or 'sandbox'
   options: {